“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 The rule 11 of the MDR

-For medical software, Rule 11 is decisive in most cases.
+In most cases, Rule 11 is decisive for medical software.
 Here, a distinction is made between software that provides information for therapeutic and diagnostic decisions and software that monitors physiological processes.

-Of course, an app can have multiple purposes.
+Of course, an app can also serve multiple purposes.

 According to Rule 11, you must make the following decisions: